SalesforceLabs/QuotaEdit/README.md

     perm
   - Read only for subordinate quotas for those without the Manage Quotas perm

-* Version 1.5 is adapted for the Spring '14 release.
-It supports editing multiple Forecast Types, if you have more than one defined.
+* Version 1.6 is adapted for the Winter '15 release.
+It supports permission sets that are not tied to a profile.

 * For orgs with quarterly forecasts, a help message explains how to enter them in the monthly view.